Noambaron/NBImageCache/README.md

 ## Example App

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+You will also need to insert a FlickerAPIFey in the predefined macro on FlickrAPIKey.h A free FlickrAPIKey is available [here](http://www.flickr.com/services/api/misc.api_keys.html)

 ## Installation